BoundlessCarrot/ai-guides/raylib-zig-detailed-guide.md

 }
 ```

-This example demonstrates:
+This example showcases several networking concepts:

-- Initializing a UDP socket
+1. **UDP Socket Initialization**: We create a UDP socket bound to a specific port.

-- Sending messages when a key is pressed
-- Non-blocking receive of incoming messages
-- Basic error handling with Zig's try keyword
+2. **Sending Messages**: When the space key is pressed, we send a UDP message to localhost.

+3. **Non-blocking Receive**: We attempt to receive messages every frame without blocking.

+4. **Error Handling**: We use Zig's `try` keyword for error handling.

+Note that this is a basic example.
+In a real application, you'd typically want to handle connections, implement a proper protocol, and manage network-related errors more robustly.

 ### 6.3 Using Raylib's Math Functions

 Raylib provides a set of math functions that are particularly useful for game development.
-Let's explore some of these:
+These functions are part of the `raymath` module.
+Let's explore some of these with an interactive example:

 ```zig
 const std = @import("std");